stdimitr/topological_filtering_networks/README.md

 The files contains MEX functions that are binding between C function created by [David Gleich](https://www.cs.purdue.edu/homes/dgleich/) in 2006.
 These functions are used to find the shortest path in a graph.

-- lib: contains the MEX binding to C files
+- lib: contains the MEX binding to C

+### Notes:
+The `memo.m` file might not be important will need to check it out (it comes from 2010 before the repo was uploaded)